Upper Leg Compensation

 1. Whether to enable shoulder linkage compensation

-2. Up and down linkage compensation value, i.e., the linkage compensation when the arm is lowered and raised, with the same compensation direction
+2. Up and down linkage compensation value, i.e., linkage compensation when the arm is lowered and raised, with consistent compensation direction

-3. Front and back linkage compensation value, i.e., the linkage compensation when the arm is moved forward and backward, with the same compensation direction
+3. Front and back linkage compensation value, i.e., linkage compensation when the arm is moved forward and backward, with consistent compensation direction

-4. Linear compensation range.
-This is similar to the linear compensation range of the upper leg.
-Generally, the shoulder compensation range is set to 70~90 degrees, which is more appropriate.
-You can adjust it according to the actual situation.
+4. Linear compensation range, similar to the linear compensation range for the upper leg.
+Generally, setting the shoulder compensation range to 70~90 degrees is more appropriate.
+You can adjust it according to your actual situation.

-This section is mainly used to compensate for sensitivity when replacing the forearm or hand points to the shoulder.
-Due to the strap, the sensor on the shoulder often cannot fully follow the shoulder's movement, resulting in some displacement and less obvious angle representation.
-Therefore, sensitivity is increased to compensate for the differences caused by the strap.
-If the sensor is fully attached to the shoulder with a tight suit, set the sensitivity to 1.0.
+This section is mainly used for sensitivity compensation when replacing the forearm or hand position to the shoulder.
+Due to the straps, the sensor on the shoulder often cannot fully follow the shoulder's movement, resulting in some displacement and less pronounced angle representation.
+Therefore, sensitivity is increased to compensate for the differences caused by the straps.
+If using a tight-fitting suit and the shoulder sensor is fully attached, set the sensitivity to 1.0.

 The specific calculation logic is: Applied rotation value = Detected rotation value * Sensitivity